About daal4py

 This can be useful for executing algorithms on large datasets that don’t fit in memory but which can still be loaded in smaller chunks, or for machine learning models that are constantly being updated as new data is collected, for example.

-In order to use streaming mode, the algorithm constructor needs to be passed argument streaming=True
+In order to use streaming mode, the algorithm constructor needs to be passed argument streaming=True,

-object should be obtained by calling method .finalize()
+mode), and the ‘result’ object should be obtained by calling method .finalize() after all the data

-after all the data has been passed.
+has been passed.

 Example: